GMOD/jbrowse-components/packages/website/docs/developer_creating_plugin.md

   { explicitlyTyped: true },
 )

-// This ReactComponent the so called "rendering" which is the component
+// This ReactComponent is the so called "rendering" which is the component
 // that contains the contents of what was rendered. export const ReactComponent = props => {
   return (